 Tony Walter was the sports editor at the Green Bay Press-Gazette when a high school kid interested in the newspaper business inquired about a part-time job.
 Fast-forward nearly forty years, and that kid (M&B editor and designer Mike Dauplaise) would be the person who would help Tony put the finishing touches on his books covering Green Bay and Packers history.

-Tony Walter has been telling the story of Green Bay for generations as a reporter, editor, and columnist for the Green Bay Press-Gazette and now in retirement.
-His journalism journey included an on-field assignment during the 1967 NFL Championship Game, known as the Ice Bowl, and a one-on-one interview in 2008 with then-Sen. Barack Obama.
+Tony Walter has been telling the story of Green Bay and the Packers for generations as a reporter, editor, and columnist for the Green Bay Press-Gazette, and now in retirement through his books.
+Tony’s journalism journey includes an on-field assignment during the 1967 NFL Championship Game, known as the Ice Bowl, and a one-on-one interview in 2008 with then-Senator Barack Obama.
+He also covered the Wisconsin state government in Madison from 1973-76 and was a member of the prototype team for a new publication called USA TODAY in 1981.

 The year was 1922, and residents of Green Bay, Wisconsin, were navigating through a quickly changing post-war world that included automobiles, Prohibition, and a fledgling professional football team called the Green Bay Packers.